-Digitising endangered seventeenth to nineteenth century secular and ecclesiastical sources in São João do Carirí e João Pessoa, Paraíba, Brazil
+EAP 627: Digitising endangered seventeenth to nineteenth century secular and ecclesiastical sources in São João do Carirí e João Pessoa, Paraíba, Brazil

-Project Director: Courtney J. Campbell, Vanderbilt University
+Project Director: Dr. Courtney J. Campbell, University of Birmingham, England

-The ability to study the history of African and Indian descendants in Paraíba depends on these documents, yet they are dangerously close to disappearing.
+The ability to study the history of African and Indian descendants in Paraíba depends on these documents, yet they were dangerously close to disappearing.
 The ecclesiastical sources provide evidence on the lives and origins of enslaved Africans, marriage practices, miscegenation, and extensions of kinship through god-parentage.
 The land grants and official documents are fundamental to understanding how the Brazilian territory ceased to be land and became property in the initial centuries of colonization.
 These documents provide a wide source base for historical study, reflecting the participation of several sectors of the population in colonial and imperial Brazil.